 Malvar Enerzone was incorporated on June 9, 2017 to serve and provide locators within the Light Industry & Science Park IV (LISP IV) in Malvar, Batangas.
 Malvar Enerzone will manage the operation and maintenance of the power distribution of LISP IV for 25 years.
-LISP IV has two 50MVA transformers to provide reliable and quality power to locators, which are mostly from manufacturers and exporters.
-Malvar Enerzone served a total of five captive industrial locators, six captive commercial locators and two streetlights.
+LISP IV has two 50-MVA transformers to provide reliable and quality power to locators, which are mostly from manufacturers and exporters.
+Malvar Enerzone served a total of eight captive industrial locators, 19 captive commercial locators, 26 captive residential customers, four streetlights and one industrial locator under RES.